Omega-3 from natural marine algae

 Responsible sourcing of omega-3

 Our production is located in Blair, Nebraska – right in the middle of the corn belt in the United States of America.

 We only need two materials: sugar and marine algae.
 The sugar is dextrose obtained from locally sourced corn – a renewable resource.
-Our algal strain, Schizochytrium sp., is cultivated it in our Nebraska plant to seed the fermentation process.
+Our algal strain, Schizochytrium sp., is cultivated in our Nebraska plant to seed the fermentation process.